Jesse-Walton-V/Jesse-Walton-V.github.io/README.md

 **Technologies:** IntelliJ, Java

 Group project involving creating a front end GUI and developing new features using a pre existing back-end.
+Also required managing and working cohesively with a team.

 ---